colurw/chess_NN/readme.md

 Trains and evaluates models based on whole-game PGN data.
 Uses memory mappings to handle the increased file sizes.

 ### whole_game/_3_azure_ml_client.py
-Greatly speeds up training by accessing a cloud GPU cluster from the local development environment, using Azure's Python-SDK.
+Greatly speeds up training by accessing cloud GPU compute from the local development environment using Azure's Python-SDK.

 ### whole_game/_4_pgn_solver_ensemble.py
 Uses python-chess to check the legality of moves when working through the decision criteria.
 This allows any predicted white castlings to be recognised as a legal move.